AlacrisIO/legicash-facts/demo.md

 * Alice has a voluntary account on Trent's side-chain with balance X+Y.
 * Trent receives fee F from Alice.

+1. Alice sends a signed account (re)activation request to Trent.
+2. Trents signs the request, stores the confirmation, sends the confirmation to Alice.
-1. Alice sends X+F to Trent's contract on the main chain
+3. Alice sends X+F to Trent's contract on the main chain
+4. Alice waits for confirmation then sends deposit request to Trent
-2. Trent write M1...
+4. Trent writes deposit confirmation M1...
-3. Trent commits M1 to side-chain
+5. Trent commits M1 to side-chain
-4. Trent sends M1 to Alice (OKish if fails)
+6. Trent sends M1 to Alice (OKish if fails)
-5. Trent commits M1 to main chain
+7. Trent commits M1 to main chain

 1 is enough for Alice to have her money back even if Trent fails.
 If 5 didn't happen, Alice still can get her money back, which